backstage/backstage/beps/0005-split-backend-discovery/README.md

 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+### Backend Requests

 ![](./discovery.png)

+### Registration Flow

 ![](./registrations.png)

+#### New `InstanceMetadataService`

+While we could attach the existing information to the `PluginMetadataService`, we propose a new service that handles instance-level information.
+The existing `PluginMetadataService` should reveal information about the plugin itself, its pluginId, dependencies or similar.
+The new `InstanceMetadataService` should give you information about the entire Backstage instance that you're interrogating.
+At launch, this should include the list of plugins installed _on your instance_ that can then be aggregated by the discovery API across the gateway nodes.
+One could imagine this service also having information about instance URLs, health or gateway status.

+### Frontend Requests

 ![](./frontend.png)